 Our theme is "Creating of Culture of WELLTH”.
 Our main objective is to bring awareness and health education to families, school age children, and seniors who reside in under-resourced areas and are at higher risk of developing health conditions such as obesity, diabetes, cardiovascular disease, cancer and other chronic conditions.
 The three founding members (Dale M. Cain, Emma Cunningham, and Evangelist LaVada Patterson) along with current board members and supporters have invested their personal resources to support and advance the work of the ministry.

 The mission of Advocates for Community Wellness (A4CW) is to reduce barriers to health equity and increase health literacy for underserved populations by helping to identify risk factors linked to chronic illnesses through the education of healthy lifestyles, fitness and proper nutrition.

 We envision that Advocates for Community Wellness will become an international institution for nutrition and health promotion, disease prevention, and a wellness restoration organization.
 By taking a wholistic approach to wellness and empowering people at the community level where they live, work, learn, worship and play, Advocates for Community Wellness plays an active role in maintaining, sustaining and restoring good health in body, mind, and spirit.
 We seek to provide linkages to resources that support wellbeing and to educate underserved communities on the eight dimensions of wellness to improve quality of life.

 Advocates for Community Wellness is committed to serving everyone with respect and dignity and do not discriminate on the basis of gender, race, religion, ethnic background, age or sexuality.
-We value community, service, integrity, service, diversity, and equity.
+We value community, integrity, service, equality, diversity, and equity.